andi242/kirbycms-newsletter-addon/README.md

 - no more background processing with shell_exec()
 - all recipients are native Kirby users now
 - subscribe and unsubscribe form added
-- all recipients will be added to bcc: in the email
+- all recipients will be added to bcc: in the email (this should be ok for smaller recipients-lists)
-- this should be ok for smaller recipients-lists
+- added a widget (min. req.
+Kirby 2.0.7) to list the latest 5 `children` of page `blog` (please adapt if necessary)

-if you need to rely on professional providers, better use Kirbys built-in Amazon SES, Mailgun, etc.
+If you need to rely on professional providers, better use Kirbys built-in Amazon SES, Mailgun, etc.

 # documentation
 ## installation